AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 * If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.
 * `☑️ slow train`: If enabled, the express train features are disabled.
 This means that you may have up to 2% more jobs which finish but the train run may take several days more.
 * `☑️ derived data`: If enabled, this train produces derived data to be used for further analysis.
 The results will not be merged and can be used as input for future train runs.
-* `☑️ automatic submission`: If enabled will submit the train automatically after the test is done and succeds `🌟`.
+* `☑️ automatic submission`: If enabled will submit the train automatically after the test is done and succeeds `🌟`.
 * `Target`: Sets the facility/cores where the train will be run.
 * Finally, after defining the configuration, click on `Compose 🚂` to compose a train.
 After composing a train run, the wagons selected cannot be selected for a different train run unless the current train run is [decomposed](#decompose).
 After the train run is [submitted](#submit), the wagons will be disabled.
 * If a user changes a configuration between train composition and submission, the new configuration is not taken into account.
 The train runs with the wagons and dataset configuration corresponding to the time at which it was _created_.